open-quantum-safe/oqs-provider/GOVERNANCE.md

 Any Committer can become Maintainer by majority vote of voting Committers.
 A current Maintainer can veto such vote.
 Such veto can be overruled by a 2/3 majority of all Committers.

-A Maintainer is not permitted to remove another Maintainer's github privileges.
+A Maintainer is not permitted to remove another Maintainer's GitHub privileges.

 A Committer automatically may be moved to Contributor status if not actively contributing by discussion or PR review during the last 90 days or if voluntarily suspending this status (leave of absence etc.).
 If a Maintainer loses the Committer status and with this, the Maintainer status (or voluntarily steps down from this role) the Committers have to determine whether a new Maintainer needs to be elected.